 We held a bittersweet goodbye to Agnes Lewis in a Celebration of Life service with lunch, so we met some of her family, who were of course a delight!
 Our music team and congregants honored her well.
 The Lord’s Prayer, her favorite, was spoken and played.
 I thank our new ABBE Men’s team for making the grounds more beautiful to visitors (ask me).
 We miss you all here.

 Kairos (καιρός) is Greek for “opportune time,” where God may break in to our circumstances, and we then can reflect on the purpose of His in-breaking.
 I think of it as the Holy Spirit nudging me toward an “AHA!” moment.
 “Kairos Moments” will be the title of this regular article, so that observations, reflections, questions and theology can be examined for action.

-These articles will be displayed for 4 weeks.
+These articles will be displayed for 4 months.
 If you are interested in previous articles, please contact our office.
-The first 3 pages of the newsletter are at the bottom of "Our Message", but our prayer list is not included due to confidentiality.
+The first 3 pages of the newsletter are at the bottom of "Our Message", and on our home page.
+The members' prayer list is not included due to confidentiality.
 Call the office if you have an update or a concern.